Skip to main content Skip to footer

 Find budget and financial statement documents from 2020 to present at the end of this page.

-• A 2.5 per cent property tax increase plus 1 per cent for capital investment, incorporating inflationary impacts, addressing growth pressures, and maintaining existing service levels.
+• A 6.3 per cent property tax increase, which is inclusive of 1 per cent for capital investment, incorporating inflationary impacts, addressing growth pressures, and maintaining existing service levels.

-The 2024 budget process was shaped by Council priorities outlined in the Strategic Plan.
-More specifically, staff were directed by the Mayor to prepare budgets based on the following criteria:
+The 2025 budget process was shaped by Council priorities outlined in the Strategic Plan.
+More specifically, staff were directed by the Mayor to prepare a proposed balanced 2025 annual budget based on the following:

-1. Prepare an operating and capital budget based on a property tax increase that is among the lowest of other large cities in Ontario, and that is no higher than 3.5%.
+2. Prepare an operating and capital budget for municipal services based on a property tax increase that is among the lowest of the other large cities in Ontario, and that the increase is no higher than 2.6%.

-6. Prepare a staff report and a draft 2024 annual budget for presentation by the Mayor to Council on or before January 15, 2024.
+8. Prepare a report and a draft 2025 annual budget to be presented by the Mayor to Council for consideration before February 1, 2025.

 About operating and capital budgets